duyvuleo/Transformer-DyNet/README.md

 ## Limitation

-Currently, this impelementation supports single GPU only.
+Currently, this implementation supports single GPU only.
 It may be a bit slower than available toolkits (e.g., tensor2tensor, marian, sockeye).
 Using with multi-GPUs will be supported in the future.

 Due to limited computational resources, I only have the results for low- and medium- resource data (IWSLT, KFTT, ...).
 I will try my best to get some results for large-scale WMT data.